Littering causes Fayetteville hotel to pause construction

-The development services director with the city of Fayetteville, Jonathan Curth, said the city found out about the falling debris on December 7.
-The building safety division went to the impacted area and discovered the falling particles were coming from construction at The Graduate Hotel.
+The development services director with the City of Fayetteville, Jonathan Curth, said the city found out about the falling debris on Dec.
+7. The building safety division went to the impacted area and discovered the falling particles were coming from construction at The Graduate Hotel.

 Soon after, Curth said the contractor was issued a stop work order.
 However, with rain in the forecast, people became concerned the rain would carry the particles into the stormwater.